jinsung-kim/jinsung-kim.github.io/about.md

 I try to only review books that I have completed or have at least read more than half of (this is a rare case) - which is the reason the ratings skew towards higher scores.

+### Currently Reading

+1. Infinite Jest (this one will take a while) - David Foster Wallace
+2. Inverting the Pyramid - Jonathan Wilson

 ### Particular topics I enjoy

 Certain categories of art, biographies, philosophy.
-I lean more in favor of nonfiction writing.
+I prefer nonfiction writing.

 ### Favorites?